The most common cause of postpartum hemorrhage is

 If women have an unusual blood type, that blood type is made available ahead of time.
 Careful, unhurried delivery with a minimum of intervention is always wise.

-After placental separation, oxytocin 10 units IM or dilute oxytocin infusion (10 or 20 units in 1000 mL of an IV solution at 125 to 200 mL/h for 1 to 2 h) usually ensures uterine contraction and reduces blood loss.
+After placental separation, oxytocin 10 units IM or dilute oxytocin infusion (10 or 20 units in 1000 mL of an IV solution at 125 to 200 mL/hour for 1 to 2 hours) usually ensures uterine contraction and reduces blood loss.

 After the placenta is delivered, it is thoroughly examined for completeness; if it is incomplete, the uterus is manually explored and retained fragments are removed.
 Rarely, curettage is required.

-Uterine contraction and amount of vaginal bleeding must be observed for 1 h after completion of the 3rd stage of labor.
+Uterine contraction and amount of vaginal bleeding must be observed for 1 hour after completion of the 3rd stage of labor.